How Coronavirus Will Change Air Travel

 It is natural for airlines to be quick to offer amazing deals to entice cautious customers to fly again.
 But if they are forced to leave middle seats empty to allow for social distancing for some time, they will need to raise fares.

-Last year, airlines worldwide broke even when the cabin was about 66% full.
+The load factor is important.
+In 2019, airlines worldwide broke even when the cabin was about 66% full.
 If middle seats are left unsold, that means only 67% of seats will be available in the best-case scenario.

 Reduced service to second- and third-tier cities and less competition might also mean higher fares to some destinations.